AutomatedLab/AutomatedLab/Help/index.md

 ![Image](AutomatedLab-GIF250-whitebg-lossy25.gif)

 AutomatedLab (AL) enables you to setup test and lab environments on Hyper-v or Azure with multiple products or just a single VM in a very short time.
-There are only two requirements you need to make sure: You need the DVD ISO images and a Hyper-V host or an Azure subscription.
+There are only two requirements: You need .NET 4.7.1 (Windows PowerShell) or .NET Core 2+ (PowerShell 6+) and either DVD ISO images and a Hyper-V host or an Azure subscription.

 Build | Status | Last Commit | Latest Release
 --- | --- | --- | ---